Kathryn Harrison

 Kathryn Harrison is Professor of Political Science.
 She has a Bachelor’s degree in Chemical Engineering from the University of Western Ontario, Master’s degrees in Chemical Engineering and Political Science from MIT, and a PhD in Political Science from UBC.

 Dr. Harrison studies environmental, climate, and energy policy, federalism, and comparative public policy.
 She is the author of the book Passing the Buck: Federalism and Canadian Environmental Policy and co-author of Risk, Science, and Politics.
 In addition, she has edited or co-edited several volumes, including Racing to the Bottom?
 Provincial Interdependence in the Canadian Federation, and Global Commons, Domestic Decisions: The Comparative Politics of Climate Change.
-She has published extensively in edited volumes and journals, including in the Canadian Journal of Political Science, the Canadian Journal of Economics, the Journal of Policy Analysis and Management, and Global Environmental Politics.
-Her google scholar profile can be found here.

 Harrison is a regular commenter in print and broadcast media, and regularly publishes op-eds published in regional and national media.
 She has advised local, provincial, and national governments, and is currently a member of the BC Climate Solutions Council and chair of the mitigation expert advisory committee of the Canadian Climate Institute.

-Harrison was UBC’s acting Dean of Arts from 2016 to 2017, Senior Associate Dean, faculty and equity from 2015 to 2018, and Associate Dean, strategy and communications from 2008 to 2011.
+Harrison was UBC’s acting Dean of Arts from 2016 to 2017, Senior Associate Dean, Faculty and Equity from 2015 to 2018, and Associate Dean, Strategy and Communications from 2008 to 2011.
 She has served on the editorial/publication boards of UBC Press, Canadian Public Policy, the Canadian Journal of Political Science, the Journal of Comparative Policy Analysis, and Regulation and Governance.

 Dr. Harrison’s awards include Fulbright Fellowships in 1999-200 and 2006-7, a Gilbert White Fellowship at Resources for the Future, the UBC Killam Research Fellowship, the KD Srivastava Prize from UBC Press, the John Vandercamp prize for the best article of the year in Canadian Public Policy, the JCPA-APPAM prize for the best comparative paper at the APPAM annual meeting, the Edward Clarence Dyason Fellowship at Melbourne University, and the UBC Arts Undergraduate Society’s Just Desserts Award for contributions to student life at UBC.